 4. Greater Need for Flexibility in the Workplace

-We’ve all seen the world changes on a dime.
+We’ve all seen the world change on a dime.
 With this, travel nurses need to be prepared for anything and ready to adapt.
 Safety protocols and risk measures can change at every facility.
 An influx of patients can surge at any moment.
 There’s also been a shift toward in-home care during this time.
-Travel nursing has always required agility, but in this new season, keeping calm and remaining flexible are essential.
+Travel nursing has always required agility, but in this new season, keeping calm and remaining flexible is essential.

 Top 3 Traits Today’s Travel Nurses Need